abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/05-Create Blob storage.md

 1. Once the file is uploaded, right-click on the file and notice the options including View/edit, Download, Properties, and Delete.

    >**Note:** In the event that the access level for the storage account is configured as public, accessing the contents of the storage account can be done through a URL.
-To gain a deeper understanding of Storage Account access levels, please go through the following link:[Access Levels](https://learn.microsoft.com/en-us/azure/storage/blobs/anonymous-read-access-configure?tabs=portal)
+To gain a deeper understanding of Storage Account access levels, please go through the following link:[Access Levels](https://learn.microsoft.com/en-us/azure/storage/blobs/anonymous-read-access-configure?tabs=portal).

 1. As you have time, from the storage account blade, review the options for Files, Tables, and Queues.

 ### Task 3: Monitor the storage account

+In this task, familiarize yourself with the monitoring tools and insights provided for managing and troubleshooting your storage account's health and performance.

 1. If needed, return to the storage account blade and click **Diagnose and solve problems**.